-- a. satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, and - b. achieved at least 6 points on your CV you will automatically progress through the SJT, Interview, and Referee Report stages of the Selection process regardless of your score or rank.
+- a. satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, and - b. achieved at least six (6) points on your CV you will automatically progress through all stages of the Selection process regardless of your score or rank.

-Please refer to Section 12 in the Regulations to learn about how offers will be extended to ATSI applicants.
+Please refer to Section 14 in the Regulations to learn about how offers will be extended to Aboriginal and Torres Strait Islander applicants.

-17. I am a female applicant; how will the Selection Initiatives affect my application?
+20. I am a female applicant; how will the Selection initiatives affect my application?
 As a female applicant, if you have:

-- a. satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, - b. achieved at least 6 points on your CV, and - c. achieved the minimum standard of SJT performance, you will progress to the Interview regardless of your score or rank.
-Following Interview, you will progress to Referee Reporting if your combined score falls within 2 deciles below the progression decile in each region.
+- a. satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, - b. achieved at least six (6) points on your CV, and - c. achieved the minimum standard of OMCQ and departmental referee report performance you will progress to the Interview regardless of your score or rank.
+Following interview, you will progress to verbal referee reporting if your combined score falls within two (2) deciles below the progression decile in each region.

-Please refer to Section 12 in the Regulations to learn about how offers will be extended.
+Please refer to Section 14 in the Regulations to learn about how offers will be extended.

-18. I am a rural applicant; how will the Selection Initiatives affect my application?
+21. I am a rural applicant; how will the Selection initiatives affect my application?

-As a rural applicant, you will have the opportunity to demonstrate if you meet the criteria for "rurality".
+To be considered as a rural applicant, you will need to demonstrate that you meet the eligibility criteria for 'rurality'.
 If you:

-- a. meet the rurality eligibility requirements - b. have satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, - c. achieved at least 6 points on your CV and - d. achieved the minimum standard of SJT performance, you will progress through the Interview and Referee Report stages of the Selection process regardless of your score or rank.
+- a. meet the rurality eligibility requirements - b. have satisfied the minimum eligibility criteria detailed in section 4.2 of the Regulations, - c. achieved at least six (6) points on your CV and, - d. achieved the minimum standard of OMCQ and departmental referee report performance, you will progress through the interview and verbal referee report stages of the Selection process regardless of your score or rank.

-Please refer to Section 12 in the Regulations to learn about how offers will be extended.
+Please refer to Section 14 in the Regulations to learn about how offers will be extended.

-19. I am a rural applicant; how can I demonstrate my rurality?
+22. I am a rural applicant; how can I demonstrate my rurality?